A Must See Film: Two Distant Strangers by Travon Free

 March is Women's History Month

 In the United States, March is a month designated to celebrate the contributions of women in society.
-Traditionally, women were not given the same privileges and benefits as men.
+Historically, women were not given the same privileges and benefits as men.
 For an example, it was not until the passing of the Nineteenth Amendment in 1920 that women had the right to vote.
 The Equal Opportunity Act of 1972 prohibits employment discrimination against women, and other minorities.
 However, according to the Pew Research organization in 2022, women earned on an average 82% of what men earned.
 Women continue to make inroads into traditionally male dominated careers such as accounting, engineering and actuarial science, even though most leadership positions in these careers are still held by men.
 We have come a long way, but we still have a long way to go.
 Let's discuss...

 Dr. Benjamin Elijah Mays: Born to Rebel and Be a Hero